wp-plugins/global-javascript/readme.txt

 = Does the plugin work in a multisite configuration? =

 Yes.
-The plugin works in a multisite environment as it creates files and folders in the sites own portion of the uploads directory.
+The plugin works in a multisite environment as it creates files and folders in the site's own portion of the uploads directory.

+= How do I get rid of the javascript files from the server? =

+At the moment, the only way to do this is to save a blank javascript file.
+This will delete all the relevant files from your uploads folder.
+There is currently no way to delete it from your database posts table through the plugin.
+You will have to access the database and delete it manually.
+You can find the posts in the data base by searching for post_title = 'Global JavaScript Editor' in the posts table.

 == Screenshots ==